 • Keeps the wound bed evenly moist for optimal healing conditions

 • Remains intact when exposed to fluid and during removal

 • Causes less disturbance to the wound bed due to fewer dressing changes

 • May be used under compression

-TRITEC™ dressings are indicated for low to highly exuding acute and chronic wounds such as partial-thickness burns, incisions, skin grafts, donor sites, lacerations, abrasions, stage 2-4 pressure ulcers, venous ulcers and diabetic ulcers.
+TRITEC™ dressings are indicated for lightly to heavily exuding acute and chronic wounds such as partial-thickness burns, incisions, skin grafts, donor sites, lacerations, abrasions, stage 2-4 pressure injuries, venous ulcers and diabetic ulcers.

 TRITEC™ dressings should be stored at temperatures less than 131˚F. Keep dry.